napari/napari/docs/developers/napari_architecture.md

 Currently most of the models in `napari/components/` are `EventedModels` but not the layer models although there is intention to convert these to `EventedModels` in the future.

+## Qt models

+Qt classes are responsible for all napari's user interface elements.
+There is generally one to one mapping between Python models and qt models in napari, for example Python model `Dims` and Qt model `QtDims`.
+The Qt class can register callbacks such that when an attribute of the corresponding Python model changes, the appropriate actions are taken.
+The Qt classes are also instantiated with a reference to the Python model, which gets updated directly when a field is changed via the GUI.

+## Vispy models

+Vispy classes are responsible for drawing the canvas contents, thus need to be informed of any changes to Python models.
+They achieve this by connecting callbacks to Python model events just like Qt models.